lmiguelgato/react-flask-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## API

+Although completely redesigned, this project is inspired on some example code from [this project](https://github.com/jwhelland/flask-socketio-celery-example), which in turn is based on [this project](https://github.com/miguelgrinberg/flask-celery-example).

+To setup the API, make sure to `cd src/api/` and then:

+0. Create a virtual environment and activate it.\
+For example, run: `virtualenv -p python3.8 venv && source venv/bin/activate`

+1. Install the requirements:\
+`pip install -r requirements.txt`

+2. Start a local Redis server.\
+For example, if you are on Linux or Mac, execute `./run-redis.sh` to install and/or launch a private copy.
+If running this bash script for the first time, execution permission might be needed: `chmod +x run-redis.sh`

+3. Start a Celery worker by running:\
+`celery -A app.celery worker --loglevel=info`

+4. Start the Flask application by running:\
+`python app.py`

+The API will be launched at [http://localhost:5000](http://localhost:5000)

 ## Frontend

 To run the web app, make sure to `cd src/` and then: